conservativeinstitute/test/README.md

 ### Required tasks:

+- Clone this Github repo into a Homestead (or similar) local environment
 - Create a Model and Migration for Brands with the following fields:
   - Name (required)
   - Description (optional)